 Other shapes include the sigmoid function \cite{newell1961nonlinear}

 which is also used to model pedestrian dynamics \cite{weidmann1993transporttechnik}, or the part-linear form \cite{newell2002simplified}

 where $\text{smin}$ and $\text{smax}$ are smooth minimum and maximum functions.
-These OV functions are based on three parameters: $\ell\ge0$ corresponds to the length of the vehicle, $T>0$ to the desired time gap, and $V_0>0$ to the desired (maximal) speed.
+These OV functions are based on three parameters: $\ell\ge0$ corresponds to the length of the vehicle, $T>0$ is the desired time gap, and $V_0>0$ is the desired (maximal) speed.

 \paragraph{Adaptive time gap model} \tmin{T_{\text{min}}} \tmax{T_{\text{max}}} In contrast to classical OV models that relax the speed to a desired (or optimal) speed function that depends on the gap \cite{bando_DynamicalModelTraffic_1995,jiang_FullVelocityDifference_2001}, the adaptive time gap (ATG) car-following model~\cite{tordeux2010adaptive} is obtained by relaxing the time gap